 I'm pleased to share the news of my latest short fiction publication.
 My story, "No Such Thing As Fairytales" has been published with The Sunlight Press.

 My short story, Crystal Ball, was recently reprinted on the blog of a fellow Georgia writer.
 Exploring Expression is a site that promotes learning and growth through the art of expression.
 Check it out! #DayofSelfExpression May 27, 2017 – Crystal Ball

 What began as a 10-minute writing exercise has turned into a great opportunity for my first non-fiction piece.
-"Colors of My Memories" was originally published on the Life in 10 Minutes website“Colors of My Memories” was originally published on the Life in 10 Minutes website in March 2016.
-I was later notified that it was selected for print publication in the 9 Lives: A Life in 10 Minutes Anthology.
-Chop Suey Books in Richmond, VA is the publisher.
-After a long wait, the anthology is finally available for pre-order!
-The cover looks sweet and I can’t wait to get my copy in print!
+"Colors of My Memories" was originally published on the Life in 10 Minutes website in March 2016.
+I was later notified that it was selected for print publication in the 9 Lives: A Life in 10 Minutes … Continue reading Publication update: “Colors of My Memories”

 I'm very pleased to update that my short fiction piece, "My Father's Darkness" was chosen as the second place finalist in the short fiction competition hosted by Dean Charlton's From The Horse's Mouth web magazine.
 The story can be found in the February 2017 issue.

 There is an amazing Facebook group of writers called the Fiction Writers Group [FWG] that hosted a call for holiday-themed drabbles (100 words).
 I'm pleased to be one of the contributors to the anthology, All I Want for Christmas... which can be found on Amazon.
 My piece, "Predictable Treasures" is a nonfiction reflection of childhood Christmas gifts.